astral-sh/rye/README.md

 You can activate and work with it as normal with one notable exception: the Python installation in it does not contain `pip`.

-Note that `python` will by default just be your regular Python.
-To have it automatically pick up the right Python without manually activating the virtualenv, you can add `~/.rye/shims` to your `PATH` at higher preference than normal.
+Correctly installed, `rye` will automatically pick up the right Python without manually activating the virtualenv.
+That is enabled by having `~/.rye/shims` at higher priority in your `PATH`.
 If you operate outside of a rye managed project, the regular Python is picked up automatically.
-For the global tool installation you need to add the shims to the path.

 ## Some of the things it does